polterguy/peeples/README.md

 # Peeples, user management for Phosphorus Five

 This is the user management module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive), that allows you to manage your users.
-It allows you to create, edit, and delete users in your Phosphorus Five installation.
+It allows you to create, view, edit, and delete users in your Phosphorus Five installation.

 ![alt screenshot](media/screenshot-1.png)